alakhag/lgn/README.md

 ## Demo
 This demo runs for sample dataset given in `sample/data/` folder.
 Refer the folder and source code to run on custom data.
-1. Download trained model from () and save in home folder of the project.
+1. Download trained model from [checkpoints](https://utdallas.box.com/s/il5ux5gqbpvaq59vc01ufag68ty0w409) and save in home folder of the project by name `checkpoints`.
 2. run the following script:
 ```
 python -m apps.update